apache/jackrabbit-oak/oak-doc/src/site/markdown/query.md

    limitations under the License.
   -->

-## The query engine
+## The Query Engine

 Oak does not index content by default as does Jackrabbit 2.
 You need to create custom indexes when necessary, much like in traditional RDBMSs.
-If there is no index for a specific query then the repository will be traversed.
+If there is no index for a specific query, then the repository will be traversed.
 That is, the query will still work but probably be very slow.

 Query Indices are defined under the `oak:index` node.

-### Xpath to SQL2 transformation
+### XPath to SQL2 Transformation

-In an effort to support the `XPath` language, there is a mechanism that handles the automatic conversion to `SQL2`.
+To support the XPath query language, such queries are internally converted to SQL2.

-Every conversion is logged as `debug` under the `org.apache.jackrabbit.oak.query.QueryEngineImpl` logger:
+Every conversion is logged in `debug` level under the `org.apache.jackrabbit.oak.query.QueryEngineImpl` logger:

-    org.apache.jackrabbit.oak.query.QueryEngineImpl Parsing xpath statement: //element(*)[@sling:resourceType = 'slingevent:Lock')]
+    org.apache.jackrabbit.oak.query.QueryEngineImpl Parsing xpath statement:
+        //element(*)[@sling:resourceType = 'slingevent:Lock')]
-    org.apache.jackrabbit.oak.query.QueryEngineImpl XPath > SQL2: select [jcr:path], [jcr:score], * from [nt:base] as a where [sling:resourceType] = 'slingevent:Lock' /* xpath: //element(*)[@sling:resourceType = 'slingevent:Lock' and @lock.created < xs:dateTime('2013-09-02T15:44:05.920+02:00')] */
+    org.apache.jackrabbit.oak.query.QueryEngineImpl XPath > SQL2:
+        select [jcr:path], [jcr:score], * from [nt:base] as a
+        where [sling:resourceType] = 'slingevent:Lock'
+        /* xpath: //element(*)[@sling:resourceType = 'slingevent:Lock'
+        and @lock.created < xs:dateTime('2013-09-02T15:44:05.920+02:00')] */

-_Note that each transformed `SQL2` query contains the original `XPath` query as a comment._
+_Each transformed SQL2 query contains the original XPath query as a comment._

-### Cost calculation
+### Query Processing

-Each query index is expected to estimate the worst-case cost to query with the given filter.
-The returned value is between 1 (very fast; lookup of a unique node) and the estimated number of entries to traverse, if the cursor would be fully read, and if there could in theory be one network round-trip or disk read operation per node (this method may return a lower number if the data is known to be fully in memory).

-The returned value is supposed to be an estimate and doesn't have to be very accurate.
-Please note this method is called on each index whenever a query is run, so the method should be reasonably fast (not read any data itself, or at least not read too much data).

-If an index implementation can not query the data, it has to return `Double.POSITIVE_INFINITY`.

-TODO Traversal warnings
+Internally, the query engine uses a cost based query optimizer that asks all the available query indexes for the estimated cost to process the query.
+It then uses the index with the lowest cost.

+By default, the following indexes are available:

+* A property index for each indexed property.
+* A full-text index which is based on Apache Lucene / Solr.
+* A node type index (which is based on an property index for the properties jcr:primaryType and jcr:mixins).
+* A traversal index that iterates over a subtree.

+If no index can efficiently process the filter condition, the nodes in the repository are traversed at the given subtree.

+Usually, data is read from the index and repository while traversing over the query result.
+There are exceptions however, where all data is read in memory when the query is executed: when using a full-text index, and when using an "order by" clause.

-### The property index
+### The Property Index

 Is useful whenever there is a query with a property constraint that is not full-text:

     SELECT * FROM [nt:base] WHERE [jcr:uuid] = $id

 To define a property index on a subtree you have to add an index definition node that:

 * must be of type `oak:queryIndexDefinition`
 * must have the `type` property set to __`property`__
 * contains the `propertyNames` property that indicates what properties will be stored in the index.
   `propertyNames` can be a list of properties, and it is optional.in case it is missing, the node name will be used as a property name reference value

 _Optionally_ you can specify